Notice of Pre-AIA or AIA Status

 The limitation for this claim amounts to no more than mere instructions to apply the exception using generic computer and/or mere computer components to carry out the exception under prong 2.

-10. The method of claim 8, wherein the processor comprises a first memory management unit, and the method further comprises: converting, by the first memory management unit, a virtual address of the instruction to a first physical address; and loading, by the first memory management unit, the instruction from the first physical address into the first memory.
+10. The method of claim 8, wherein the processor comprises a first memory management unit configured to perform the converting of the virtual address of the instruction and the loading of the instruction, and wherein the second portion comprises an opcode and an operand of the instruction.

-11. The method of claim 8, wherein the processor comprises a second memory management unit, and the method further comprises: converting, by the second memory management unit, a virtual address of the breakpoint bit to a second physical address; and loading, by the second memory management unit, the breakpoint bit from the second physical address into the second memory.
+11. The method of claim 8, wherein the processor comprises a second memory management unit, and the method further comprises: converting, by the second memory management unit, a virtual address of the breakpoint bit to a second physical address; and loading, by the second memory management unit, the breakpoint bit from the second physical address into the second computer-readable memory.

-The limitation “the processor comprises a second memory management unit” “by the second memory management unit,” “into the second memory” for this claim amounts to no more than mere instructions to apply the exception using generic computer and/or mere computer components to carry out the exception under prong 2.
+The limitation “the processor comprises a second memory management unit” “by the second memory management unit,” “into the second computer-readable memory” for this claim amounts to no more than mere instructions to apply the exception using generic computer and/or mere computer components to carry out the exception under prong 2.

 The limitations “converting… a virtual address of the breakpoint bit to a second physical address; and loading… the breakpoint bit from the second physical address” for this claim further recite an additional insignificant extra solution activity under prong 2.